-I joined Penn Labs in Fall 2017 as a web designer.
-We work closely with the University of Pennsylvania to bring university resources to the student body.
+I joined Penn Labs in Fall 2017 as a UI/UX designer.
+Penn Labs works closely with the University of Pennsylvania to bring university resources to the student body.
 To do this, we use the most accessible channels for reaching students: web and mobile apps.

 Inclusivity and usability are core tenants of Penn Labs products.
 Apart from talking to our users to understand their needs, we also strive to maintain a presence as observers of day to day life on campus.
 This is our way of making our products work for more people.

 My design work at Penn Labs includes UI/UX design and branding, as showcased in the projects below.